-It goes without saying that the high-performing employees are the ambitious and hardest to retain.
+It goes without saying that high-performing employees are the most ambitious and hardest to retain.
 High-performers give their all and expect to be allowed to scale the corporate ladder as quickly as they can.

-Unfortunately all too often, managers or supervisors may be reluctant to lose such a capable staff member.
+Unfortunately, all too often, managers or supervisors may be reluctant to lose such a capable staff member.
 As a result, some may resort to intentionally sabotaging an employee’s future career prospects in said organization or denying them opportunities for further development.

-Besides being both unprofessional and selfish, this management style will more often than not backfire and result in the organization losing out on highly-skilled employees.
+Besides being both unprofessional and selfish, this management style will more often than not backfire and result in the organization losing out on highly skilled employees.

-From individual contributors to managers, HR professionals and business leaders should ensure that their employees have ample opportunities for career progression.
+From individual contributors to managers, HR professionals, and business leaders should ensure that their employees have ample opportunities for career progression.
 While a department may lose out on a high-performing team member, losing him/her to a competing business is even worse.